 The terms of our stock incentive plans permit the Compensation Committee to delegate to appropriate personnel its authority to make awards to employees other than those subject to Section 16 of the Exchange Act.
-While the Compensation Committee has not historically delegated this authority, in early 2020, it delegated to Mr. Heo, our Chief Executive Officer, the authority to grant up to 80,001 shares to certain new hires in connection with the Company's ongoing efforts to recruit additional talent.
+The Compensation Committee has only delegated this authority in limited circumstances.